kmcnaught/games/README.md

 - no timing required, clone to solve problems
 - controls: left, right, jump, clone, tab between clones. jumping shouldn't need to be too precise.
 Only ~4 levels.
 Ah.
 Would need to design new levels
 - Bug: breaks if you leave tab.
 No license.
+* [Heal 'em All](https://github.com/krzysu/game-off-2013) - Imagine, what if the cure exists?
+What if zombies plague can be stoped?
+Explore old, abandoned graveyard, heal as many zombies as you can, and find your way out.
+But be careful not to become one of them.
+[Play it now!](http://games.myviews.pl/heal-em-all/)

 ### Vertical scrolling space shooter
 * [Alien Invasion](https://github.com/cykod/AlienInvasion) - Demo Game for Mobile HTML5 Game Development.
 [Play it now!](http://cykod.github.io/AlienInvasion/)